 Art acquisitions policy

-- Acquisition Proposal means a document that details all known information about an artwork that will be considered for Acquisition.
-This proposal will also identify the potential funding for the purchase.
+- Acquisition proposal means a document that details information about an artwork proposed for acquisition.
+The proposal will detail the known provenance of the work and will identify substantial costs, both direct and indirect, and the potential funding source in the case of works acquired through purchase.

 - Act means the Art Gallery of New South Wales Act 1980.

-- Director means the Director of the Art Gallery of New South Wales under section 4 of the Act, and includes a person appointed as acting Director.
+- Director means the director of the Art Gallery of New South Wales.

 - Gallery means the Art Gallery of New South Wales.